rust-lang/surveys/surveys/2025/contributor-survey/questions.md

 - Infrastructure work (CI, releases, bots, ...)
 - Other (open response)

-### What parts of the Rust Project do you contribute to?
+### What parts of the Rust Project do you typically contribute to?

 Type: select all that apply (optional)